Executive Summary

 The platform operates through four integrated stages, each running continuously within the telecom operator's infrastructure.
 In the first stage, the Vector Data Pipeline ingests telemetry from multiple source types: system logs from BBUs and RRHs; event logs and QoS metrics from OSS platforms; and operational documents containing configuration and procedural information.
 A Kafka-based event streamer normalizes these inputs and routes them to the processing layer.

 The second stage transforms raw data into searchable knowledge.
-The bge-large-en text embedding model converts log entries and documents into vector representations stored in PgVector (a vector similarity search extension for PostgreSQL) for semantic search.
+The bge-large-en text embedding model converts log entries and documents into vector representations, stored in PgVector (a vector similarity search extension for PostgreSQL) for semantic search.
 Time-series telemetry flows to GreptimeDB (an open-source distributed time-series database) for temporal analysis.
 This dual-database approach enables agents to query both semantic similarity (finding related past incidents) and temporal patterns (identifying performance trends).

 The third stage executes the agent workflows.
 When the NOC Analyst Agent detects a warning or error condition in incoming logs, it forwards the issue to the Operations Manager Agent.
 The Operations Manager Agent classifies the problem type and delegates to the appropriate specialist.
 The Communication Link Monitor handles connectivity failures, the Synchronization Specialist addresses timing issues, and the Hardware Health Agent manages equipment malfunctions.
 Each specialist agent queries the vector database for similar past incidents and uses the Qwen3-235B reasoning model to determine root cause and corresponding corrective actions.